 This tragedy as well as many other preventable accidents and impacts of the fashion industry can be managed and reverted.
 Or at least that’s how we see the world and why we created NEU NOMADS; a brand that was born from a simple Skype call that turned into a long conversation between 2 friends reimagining what it means to be a fashion brand in a time of global awareness and environmental consciousness.

 For us the start, the inspiration, was the business perspective.
 We set out to create a brand that was able to make change and prove that it was possible to do things differently.
 We like this mantra - EVERYTHING CONSIDERED.
 From our core brand values, to the fabrics, the factories, the packaging, the products and ultimately the customer; our collections are sourced from a supply chain that is transparent and traceable.
+From our sustainable dresses to creating ethically sourced bottoms for women, every piece of design by Neu Nomads represents something special.

 “The time for supply chain transparency is now.
 Increased transparency will enable workers’ rights advocates to identify, report and redress suspected abuses and to do so potentially in collaboration with the brands and retailers sourcing from those facilities.
 This visibility deeper into the garment supply chain is useful for brands and retailers too as it helps them to better track and manage social, environmental and governance/corruption risks that may affect their business.
 It will equally help to transition the sector to circularity.”
 A global call for full supply chain transparency in the clothing sector by Fashion Revolution.

 This week we reinforce our commitment to ensuring that clothing dyes are not contaminating our water; that the plastic waste generated in shipping and distribution is reduced to a bare minimum; that over-production is tightly controlled; and that factory workers are given fair wages and a safe and healthy working environment.
 We commit to using natural, plant-based fabrics that will pave the way for a more sustainable fashion industry, and in turn, will help protect and regenerate our environment.
+This commitment stands across our products, whether you choose women’s sustainable accessories or purchase your wardrobe staples from us.

 If these challenging times have brought one thing into focus, it is that by coming together as a human family and caring for the natural world that is our home, we can create a more harmonious and equitable world for ourselves and future generations.